-Note: Other language courses may be eligible for IDS credit; please contact the IDS Academic Advisor.
+Other language courses may be eligible for IDS credit; please contact the MSC Academic Advisor.

 The IDS Program is implementing new skills-related learning for the 4-Year Program.
-If you are interested to learn more, view the document, "Skills Learning to Engage in International Development," available on the IDS website
+If you are interested to learn more, view the document, "Skills Learning to Engage in International Development," available on the IDS website (http://mscollege.ca/downloads/Skills%20Learning%20in%20I DS.pdf).
+In special cases, some skills learning courses may be available for academic credit BUT you must contact the MSC Academic Advisor for permission.

-(http://mscollege.ca/docs/academics/MSC_IDS_Skills_Le arning_Report.pdf).
-In special cases, some skills learning courses may be available for academic credit BUT you must contact the IDS Program Coordinator or IDS Academic Advisor for permission.
+Combined Major: Minimum 60 credit hours from two

-Combined Major: Minimum 60 credit hours from two different majors with a minimum of 24 credit hours from each major subject.
+different majors with a minimum of 24 credit hours from each major subject.